-- Refuse disposal and who will carry out any remedial work if necessary.
+- Refuse disposal and who will carry out any necessary remedial work.

 - After sales services such as warranties on appliances, materials and workmanship.
-This includes arrangements to rectify any defective work or damage to the property.
+This includes arrangements to correct any defective work or damage to the property.

-Before the engineer starts work at the property, make sure you check they have a valid Gas Safe ID card and are appropriately qualified to carry out the work.
+Before your engineer starts work at your property, it’s crucial to check they’ve got a valid Gas Safe ID card showing they’re appropriately qualified to carry out the work.

-- The engineer should provide you with completed commissioning documents, such as the Benchmark certificate for boilers.
+- You should receive completed commissioning documents from your engineer such as the Benchmark certificate for boilers.

-- Your warranty registration needs to be returned and completed.
+- Your warranty registration needs to be completed and returned

-- If you’re based in England or Wales, the engineer needs to notify the installation to your Local Authority (unless it’s a flueless cooking appliance).
-Similar requirements exist in the Isle of Man and Guernsey.
+- If you’re based in England or Wales, your engineer needs to notify the installation to your Local Authority (unless it’s a flueless cooking appliance).

-Remember all gas appliances in your home need to be serviced and checked annually by a Gas Safe registered engineer.
+Remember all gas appliances in your home should be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.